orend/register/register.md

   end
 end
 ```
-We can now pass any class that creates a user and any class that notifies a user, which means testing will be easier.
+We can now pass any class that finds a user and any class that notifies a user, which means testing will be easier.
 It also means that passing different implementations will also be easy.
 Since we supplied reasonable defaults we don't need to be explicit about these dependencies if we don't change them, and our controller can stay unchanged.

 The fact that we are specifying ```User``` as the default value of finds_user in the parameter list does *not* mean that this class and all its dependents (ActiveRecord, our app and other gems) will get loaded.
 Ruby's *Deferred Evaluation* of the default values means that if these default values are not needed they will not get loaded, so we can run the unit test without loading rails.